International Music Chart: Lil Nas X’s “Old Town Road” Leads

 Lil Nas X’s Old Town Road tops the International music chart this week, while Ed Sheeran and Justin Bieber’s I Don’t Care follows behind at number 2.

-At number 7 we meet Post Malone’s Wow, while Lewis Capaldi’s Hold Me While You Wait drops one spot to number 8.
+Khalid’s Talk debuts at number 7, while Post Malone’s Wow drops to number 8.

-Post Malone’s and Swa Lee’s Sunflower drops two spots to number 9, while Sam Smith’s Dancing With a Stranger re-peaks at number 10.
+At number 9, we meet Meduza’s Piece of Yur Heart, while Post Malone’s and Swa Lee’s Sunflower drops two spots to number 10.

 See the list below: